bartek8b/TOP-Tic_Tac_Toe/README.md

 ### [Live preview](https://bartek8b.github.io/zzz-odin-tic_tac_toe/)

+The app has a built-in dark mode that launches according to your default color scheme.

 ### Challenges

 - avoid variables in global scope
 - make as much as possible through the factories
 - divide handling game engine from UI handling
 - taking user's input and pass it the right way through the program
+- iterting through arrays of arrays